-An expository study of the letter to the Hebrews with special consideration of the relationship between the Old and New Testaments.
-Study will be conducted concerning the letter's historical background and major themes presented within the letter.
-Students will be challenged to apply lessons to present-day situations.
+An expositional study of The Letter to the Hebrews with special consideration of the relationship between the Old and New Testaments.
+Study will be conducted concerning the letter's historical background, and major themes presented within the letter.
+Students will be challenged to apply lessons to present day situations.